fleetdm/fleet/docs/02-Deploying/03-Configuration.md

 A Fleet user must be assigned the Admin role to configure Fleet for SSO.
 In Fleet, SSO configuration settings are located in **Settings > Organization settings > SAML single sign on options**.

-If your IDP supports dynamic configuration, like Okta, you only need to provide an _Identity Provider Name_ and _Entity ID_, then paste a link in the metadata URL field.
+If your IDP supports dynamic configuration, like Okta, you only need to provide an _identity provider name_ and _entity ID_, then paste a link in the metadata URL field.

 Otherwise, the following values are required:

-- _Identity Provider Name_ - A human readable name of the IDP.
+- _Identity provider name_ - A human readable name of the IDP.
 This is rendered on the login page.

 - _Entity ID_ - A URI that identifies your Fleet instance as the issuer of authorization requests (eg. `fleet.example.com`).
 This much match the _Entity ID_ configured with the IDP.